Sleepydragn1/twitchAFK/README.md

 ```

 The Twitch channel argument is *optional*, and if not specified, the script will use the channel option from the configuration file.

-You may or may not need to specify SlimerJS's location depending on how you've installed it.
-On Windows, to use it without specifying location, you'll need to add it to your PATH environmental variable.

 For example: